olebole/irafdoc/doc/dataio.rfits.rst

   must be specified for every input file.
 In the latter case iraf_file is a root output image name to which the input file sequence number or tape file number is appended if the number of input files &gt; 1.
-For example reading files 1 and 3 from a FITS tape with a value of iraf_file of <tt>"data"</tt>
+For example reading files 1 and 3 from a FITS tape with a value of iraf_file of <span style="font-family: monospace;">"data"</span>
-  will produce the files data0001 and data0003, whereas reading the same two files with a value of iraf_file of <tt>"data1,data2"</tt> will produce the files data1 and data2.
+  will produce the files data0001 and data0003, whereas reading the same two files with a value of iraf_file of <span style="font-family: monospace;">"data1,data2"</span> will produce the files data1 and data2.
 Extension numbers will be appended to the root output names if appropriate.
   </dd>